2015 Swimmer Information (1154 KB)

 Please ensure you allow enough time to arrive prior to the marshaling time for your swim, 20mins prior to your selected wave start time.

 By car – we encourage everyone to use public transport to and from the event.
-There is all day parking along Middle Head Road, there are parking spaces at George’s Heights Oval and there is limited metered parking at Middle Head National Park.
+There is all day parking along Middle Head Road, parking spaces at George’s Heights Oval and there is limited metered parking at Middle Head National Park.
+The buses will be picking up from the Sydney Buses stops along Middle Head Road.

 Private Buses – The Sydney Skinny will be providing private mini buses from 8am to 2pm with a return service from Mosman Junction (from the corner of Middle Head Road and Muston St) to Middle Head Sydney Harbour National Park.
 The buses will be stopping at all bus stops along Middle Head Road and will have a Sydney Skinny sign and are free for everyone to use.
 Please note: the buses will not stop between Taronga Zoo Wharf and Mosman Junction.